Ryan Hinchcliffe: Early life

 Hinchcliffe was born in Temora, New South Wales, Australia.
 He was educated at Temora High School and played junior rugby league for Temora Dragons.

 Playing career

-Hinchliffe, a Temora Dragons junior, began his NRL career at Parramatta, although he previously played for the Canberra Raiders before moving to Melbourne, with whom he won the 2009 NRL Premiership.
+Hinchcliffe, a Temora Dragons junior, began his NRL career at Parramatta, although he previously played for the Canberra Raiders before moving to Melbourne, with whom he won the 2009 NRL Premiership.
 This premiership was later stripped in 2010 due to the club's multiple and deliberate breaches of the salary cap between 2006 and 2010.